 “Don’t put your finger on the trigger.
 Cross your thumbs.
 Hold it steady.
 Don’t be scared.
 There’s nothing to fear,” were the thoughts running through my mind as I picked up a loaded handgun at Shooter’s Paradise gun range in Port Charlotte, Fla.

 This was my first time holding and firing a loaded handgun (bb guns don’t count, right?)
 Maybe it’s me, but holding a loaded firearm for the first time was intimidating while firing it was empowering.
 Intimidating because I know the capabilities a loaded weapon has – with the pull of the trigger, it can end a life.
 Empowering because once I knew what it feels like to pull the trigger and hit the target, I understood that I am in control.
+If I am to come more regularly in the future I will definitely need to find the best range bag to carry everything I need in a convenient manner.

 Over my birthday weekend, one of the activities I chose was taking a concealed carry handgun class.
 It wasn’t necessarily something I sought out but when I was driving down U.S. 41 in Port Charlotte, I saw a vehicle promoting Female Firearms Training and since it’s something I have wanted to do and haven’t done, I took this as my sign to learn.